nils91/som/README.md

 ### Ascii binary (.ab)

 The ascii binary format is a format where the bits are the characters '0' and '1'.
 Every other character is ignored.
-Above example is a valid program in ascii binary (its outdated).
+Above example is a valid program in ascii binary.
 Comments are not really supported, but since all characters other than 0 or 1 are ignored, it is still possible to comment as long the 0 or 1 characters are not used.

 ### Binary (.bin)